SimCmngs/MSTeamsVirtualMic-AppDeployment/README.md

-# Deploying a Virtual Microphone / Noise Suppression App - Across a Company's Workforce
+# Deploying a Virtual Microphone Solution - for Microsoft Teams

 This project aims to resolve the issue of "disruptive background noises" during virtual meetings and calls, by deploying a Virtual Microphone/Noise Suppression solution that easily integrates with **Microsoft Teams**.

 ![Diagram](IMG_KrispDeploy-Diagram.png)

-> This project was completed originally, to help a co-student suppress background noises their microphone was picking up during Zoom call sessions.
+> Originally, this project was made to help a co-student suppress the background noises their microphone was picking up during our Zoom call sessions.
 >
-> I've re-created this project to work in an IT corporate setting, changing the video/conferencing platform from Zoom to Microsoft Teams and recreating this issue as a support ticket.
+> This project has been adapted to work within the context of a hypothetical IT Support environment, changing the video/conferencing platform from Zoom to Microsoft Teams, and including deployment options.

 ## 🛠 Tools & Technologies:

 - **System:** `Windows 11`, Windows `Server OS`
-- **Cloud Computing:** `Microsoft 365` / `MS Teams`
+- **Cloud Platforms:** `Microsoft 365` / `MS Teams`
 - **Device Management:** Microsoft `Intune`
 - **Virtualization:** `Hyper-V`
 - **Scripting/Automation:** `PowerShell`